Payerset/docs/payers/local-initiative-health-authority-price-transparency.md

 ---
 description: >-
- This data contains the price transparency machine-readable files provided by WellCare that have been normalized into easy-to-use tables.
+ This data contains the price transparency machine-readable files provided by Local Initiative Health Authority that have been normalized into easy-to-use tables.
 ---

-# WellCare Price Transparency
+# Local Initiative Health Authority Price Transparency

 ### Payerset Notes

 Please see below for metadata.

-### Schema: WELLCARE
+### Schema: LOCAL_INITIATIVE_HEALTH_AUTHORITY

 ### Table 1: PROVIDER\_MAP - MAY 2023 DATA PULL IN PROGRESS